oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

-# Bind the OraOperator to an Oracle Autonomous Database (ADB)
+# Provision and Bind to an Oracle Autonomous Database (ADB)

+"If you build it, they will come."
+\- Ray Kinsella (paraphrased)

 ## Introduction

-In this lab, we bind the OraOperator to an Oracle Autonomous Database (ADB).
+In this lab, you will provision a new Oracle Autonomous Database (ADB) and bind to an existing one using the OraOperator.

 *Estimated Lab Time:* 5 minutes